ubc-library-rc/gis-with-R/content/5-point-pattern.md

 `spatstat` is also designed to work with points stored as `ppp` objects, so we will have to convert from `sf` to `ppp`.
-This requires multiple steps, such as reading the file, removing meta-data, etc. So it might be nice to make a function that will encapsulate all of these procedures for us.
+This requires multiple steps, such as reading the file, removing meta-data, etc. When multiple steps are required, it might be useful to make a function that will encapsulate all of these procedures:

 R Code
 {: .label .label-green }